ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 - Wash Yourself & Associated Patches (PENDING REMOVAL/MEGAPATCH UPDATING)
 - Fire Queue Fix
 > Now a part of Stewie's Tweaks
+- FO3 HD Overhaul
+> Was unable to compress these files/pack them into the Wabbajack as compressed files so running with 8k textures is not worth it

 **Fixed**